eXist-db/existdb-packageservice/README.md

 For installation of a package the `url`,`abbrev` and `version` must be given.

 For removal only the `url` must be given.

+### read the url of the public repo

+`packages/public-url`

+Will return the http Url where the public eXist-db packages are hosted for distribution.
+This Url is used by Packagemanager.

 ## Authorization